 You may need a peripherally inserted central catheter (PICC) or a port line if you find yourself in a medically supervised situation needing frequent medication or blood draws.
 One end of a PICC is inserted into your vein, and the other end is kept outside your skin, where it can be connected to an IV.
 A port is similar, except the end is still under your skin, accessible with a needle through a rubber cap.
 Both serve a purpose when you need long-term care.
-Trust Dr. George Bolotin of the Astra Vein Treatment Center in Brooklyn for expert care when you need either.
+Trust Dr. George Bolotin of the Astra Vein Treatment Center in Brooklyn and Bronx for expert care when you need either.
 Call for an appointment today.

 A peripherally inserted central catheter (PICC), also known as a long line, is a type of central venous access catheter.
 That just means it’s a tube inserted through a vein temporarily to provide ready access to your bloodstream.
 One end is inside your vein, while the other end sticks out at the source, where it’s capped.

 Once placed into your vein, a PICC allows your doctor quick, pain-free access to your vein to deliver nutrients and medications without needing additional needle punctures.
 Since a bit of the tube protrudes, your doctor merely removes the cap and connects an intravenous (IV) line to the catheter.

 Made of durable, flexible, infection-resistant plastic tubing, PICCs can remain in your vein for weeks or even months, usually under supervision.
 In Brooklyn, NY and Bronx, NY, Dr. George Bolotin and his team at the Astra Vein Treatment Center perform a PICC line placement procedure when needed.
 It’s not a common procedure unless you need to be hospitalized for some time.